Tennessee Labor Laws Guide

 There are certain leave benefits that Tennessee employers are obliged to secure for their employees.

-But, by law, Tennessee employers are not obliged to provide some other leaves of absence.
+But, by law, Tennessee employers are not obligated to provide some other leaves of absence.

-That’s why, we’ve divided types of leave days into two categories:
+That’s why we’ve divided types of leave into 2 categories:

-In Tennessee, employees scheduled to work 1,600 hours or more in a year are entitled to paid leave of absence based on such an employee’s accrued annual leave.
+In Tennessee, employees scheduled to work 1,600 hours or more a year are entitled to paid leave of absence based on such employee’s accrued annual leave.

 Eligible employees may earn annual leave based on years of service as follows:

-Full-time employees may accrue 1 sick leave day per month — provided that such an employee works at least 37.5 hours a week (or 7.5 hours a day).
+Sick leave — regarding the state of Tennessee sick leave policy, full-time public employees may accrue 1 sick leave day per month — provided such an employee works at least 37.5 hours a week (or 7.5 hours a day).

 Eligible employees may use sick leave in the following circumstances:

-Under the federal Family and Medical Leave Act, employers must grant eligible employees unpaid time off for specified medical or family reasons such as:
+Family and medical leave — under the federal Family and Medical Leave Act (FMLA), employers must grant eligible employees unpaid time off for specified medical or family reasons such as:

 To qualify for FMLA, employees must have worked for their employer for at least 12 months (1,250 hours) in the previous 12-month period.